companieshouse/test-data-generator/README.md

   A usage example looks like this: `{"company_code": "LP", "customer_code": "12345678"}`

+#### Retrieving Postcode
+- GET: Sending a GET request to retrieve the Postcode `{Base URL}/test-data/postcode/{countrycode}`.
+    - `countrycode`: The country code to retrieve the postcode for.
+This will return a random postcode for the specified country code.
+    - list of country codes:
+      - `GB-ENG`: England
+      - `GB-SCT`: Scotland
+      - `GB-WLS`: Wales
+      - `GB-NIR`: Northern Ireland
+      - `GB`: United Kingdom

+  A usage example looks like this: `{"countrycode": "GB-ENG"}`

 ## Environment Variables
 The supported environmental variables have been categorised by use case and are as follows.